LEGOLAND New York Postponed Until 2021

 **In response to the coronavirus pandemic, LEGOLAND New York is delaying its opening until 2021.
 For those who have purchased an annual pass or single-day ticket, LEGOLAND will honor these purchases when they open in 2021.
 Pass holders can visit legoland.com for more information.**

-LEGOLAND New York, the highly-anticipated LEGO amusement park set to open on July 4, 2020 will be located 60 miles Northwest of New York City in Goshen, NY.
+LEGOLAND New York, the highly-anticipated LEGO amusement park set to open in 2021 will be located 60 miles Northwest of New York City in Goshen, NY.
 LEGOLAND New York will be spread across 150 acres of land and surrounded by a further 150 acres (that’s seriously big!) containing 7 LEGO-themed lands, a LEGOLAND New York Resort, and 50 kid-centric attractions that aim to entertain you and your kids as they play in worlds that they have built on their own living room floors!

 New York families no longer have to board a plane bound south for amusement park fun.
 With LEGOLAND New York family fun can be found in our own backyard.
 Who knew New Yorkers had a backyard!?
 Only a hop, a skip, and a short hour drive or 90-minute Shortline Coach USA bus ride away, NYC families can have all the amusement park fun without the hassle of flying.

 What’s the Hype about LEGOLAND New York?